thomas-j-back/utinerary-database/README.md

 > psql [username] -f createdb.sql

 This will execute the database creation.
 Verify there are no errors

+## Setup w/Docker

+- run the command:
+  > docker build -t [image_name]:[tag_name]
+  > In this repository after cloning.

+Image and tag name meant to delinate the purpose of container, such as dev or production environments